Site Search:

 20. How do I start the divorce process?

-You file the Complaint for Divorce and other documents at the court.
-If there is an Affidavit of Indigency, the clerk will approve it and stamp it, and give you a copy.
+You file the Complaint for Divorce and other documents at the appropriate Probate and Family Court.
+If there is an Affidavit of Indigency in proper form, the clerk should approve it and stamp it, and give you a copy.
 You will also get a Domestic Relations Summons.
-Arrange for the sheriff to give a copy of the complaint to the spouse.
-When the sheriff does this, it is called "service of process," meaning that the sheriff has served the papers to the spouse.
+Arrange for the sheriff to give a copy of the complaint to your spouse.
+When the sheriff does this, it is called "service of process," meaning that the sheriff has served (legally delivered) the papers to the spouse.

 21. When should I go to court?

-Going to court too quickly can often create more litigation.
+Going to court too quickly can sometimes make the case take longer and be more complicated, contested, and expensive.
 In making your decision to live apart, to divorce or to contest certain issues, weigh the price you will pay with your time, emotional pain and money.

 22. Can I keep my address a secret?

-Yes, if you need to keep your address a secret from your spouse, you can file a motion asking that the court impound your address.
-You will need to tell the court why it is necessary that your abuser not learn your address.
+Yes, if you need to keep your address a secret from your spouse because he has been abusive, you can file a motion asking that the court impound your address.
+You will need to tell the court why it is necessary that your abusive spouse not learn your address.

 23. Once I file with the court, how long is it before I get a trial date?

-Each case is unique and the answer to this question depends on many factors such as:
+Every case is unique.
+The answer to this question depends on many factors like:

-• whether your spouse contests or disagrees any part of the divorce
+• if your spouse contests or disagrees any part of the divorce, and

-• whether there are temporary orders or negotiations in process.
+• if there are temporary orders or negotiations in process.

 There is a fee to file a divorce, and to get a summons.
-As of 2004, the filing fee is $200.00, plus a $15.00 surcharge, and a summons costs $1.00.
+As of August 15, 2012, the filing fee is $200.00, plus a $15.00 surcharge, and a summons costs $5.00.
 Notifying your spouse, called service of process, can cost around $30.00 or more if he or she lives far away.
-(See question 7)
+(See Does it cost money to file for divorce or separate support?)

 25. I cannot afford the fee, can I still file for divorce?

-Yes, if you receive TAFDC or other public assistance or your income is less than 125% of the federal poverty level, or you can show that paying the filing fee would keep you from buying necessary food, shelter or clothing, you may file an An Affidavit of Indigency.
-The court may waive the filing fee and you will not have to pay the costs for "service of process."
+Yes, if you receive TAFDC or other public assistance or your income is less than 125% of the federal poverty level, or you can show that paying the filing fee would keep you from being able to buy necessary food, shelter or clothing, you can file An Affidavit of Indigency where your swear to these things.
+If your Affidavit of Indigency is in the proper form, the court is supposed to waive the filing fee and you will not have to pay the costs for "service of process."

 26. Can my spouse be made to pay any part of the fees?

-Sometimes.
-The court can require your spouse to pay attorney's fees for you, if your attorney can show that the legal work needs to be done and your spouse can afford to pay for it.
+At the end of a case, the court can require your spouse to pay your attorney's fees, if your attorney can show that the legal work needed to be done and your spouse can afford to pay for it.

 27. What about help from legal services?

-You local legal services program may be able to provide you with free assistance.
-To find your program, click here.
+Your local legal services program may be able to provide you with free assistance.
+Find a legal aid program and other referral information for getting a lawyer.

 28. I am not eligible for legal services and I need a lawyer.
 What then?

 If money is a concern for you, do not hesitate to tell the attorney right from the start.
-Consider hiring a private bar attorney to handle your case with little to no retainer.
+Consider looking for a private attorney who will handle your case with little or no retainer.
 In certain cases, an attorney can seek attorney's fees from your spouse.
-(See question 26) Keep in mind that your attorney charges by the hour so the less time it takes her to gather information the less it will cost you.
+(See question 26.)
+Keep in mind that your attorney charges by the hour so the less time it takes her to gather information the less it will cost you.
 Whenever possible, offer to get needed information or documents.
 Keep your own file.
 Be prepared for meetings or telephone conversations with your attorney.
 If your attorney told you she would need certain information, have it ready for her.
 All these steps will help to keep the costs down.

 29. Can I do my own divorce?

-Under Massachusetts law you have the right to appear on your own behalf in a courtroom in any legal matter including divorce.
-However, proceeding "pro se" (literally, "for yourself") in getting your divorce is advisable only under certain circumstances.
+Under Massachusetts law you have the right to represent yourself in a courtroom in any legal matter including divorce.
+However, going "pro se" (literally, "for yourself") to get your divorce is advisable only under certain circumstances.

 30. Should I represent myself?